-The "Avoid" rank for New York (rakes) oysters is driven by low scores for both Criterion 1 and Criterion 3.
+The "Avoid" rank for New York (rakes) rank for Maryland (dredge and tong), North Carolina (both dredge and tong), Virginia (dredge and rakes) oysters is driven by low scores for both Criterion 1 and Criterion 3.

 Scoring Guide

 Scores range from zero to five where zero indicates very poor performance and five indicates the fishing operations have no significant impact.